Last updated 27 August 2018

 Legal Aid Queensland has a specialist team in this area—the Violence Prevention and Women’s Advocacy team.
 This team has lawyers, social workers and violence prevention workers who provide legal information, advice, representation and specialist social work support in family law, domestic violence, child protection and other related matters.

-A domestic violence duty lawyer service has been introduced in most major courts in Queensland by Legal Aid Queensland.
+A domestic violence duty lawyer service is available in 14 courts across Queensland through Legal Aid Queensland.
 A lawyer is available for both the aggrieved and the respondent to provide legal advice on the day of court and in some cases representation in court.

 Assistance from a domestic violence service